open-education-api/specification/docs/technical/consumers/rio.md

 </div>

+### Relations between RIO Opleidingseenheden
+In RIO, there can exist relations between Opleidingseenheden.
+Two types of relations are possible:

+- Hierarchical
+  - From a HoOpleiding (regular) to a HoOnderwijsEenhedenCluster or HoOnderwijsEenheid
+  - From a HoOpleiding (variant) to a HoOnderwijsEenhedenCluster or HoOnderwijsEenheid
+  - From a HoOnderwijsEenhedenCluster to a HoOnderwijsEenheid
+- Variant
+  - From a HoOpleiding (regular) to a HoOpleiding (variant)

 ## Mapping Educations to RIO AangebodenOpleidingen

 ![Mapping of OOAPI Educations to RIO AangebodenOpleidingen](../../_media/simple_rio_aangebodenopleiding_mapping.png "Mapping of OOAPI Educations to RIO AangebodenOpleidingen")